Welcome to the Class of 2024

 Student celebrates graduation on Parkinson steps

 We're going to be with you every step of the way on your graduation day and beyond.
-To celebrate your success, we'll be giving away number of Leeds gifts because, well, you deserve it.
+To celebrate your success, we're giving away number of Leeds gifts because, well, you deserve it.

 Hoodies, mugs, t-shirts – our prizes will help make sure that wherever you may go, you'll always have a bit of Leeds with you.

-To be in with a chance to win a Leeds gift, follow @LeedsAlumni on Instagram or Twitter.
+To be in with a chance to win a Leeds gift, follow @LeedsAlumni on Instagram.
 Then, share your favourite celebration snap with us using #LeedsGrad.

 Stay connected